awgeezrick/notes-snippets/docker_notes.md

 docker container rm mysql nginx httpd
 # Confirm removed...
 docker container ls -a
+# To remove containers automatically when stopped...
+--rm # ...add this option to the docker container run command.
 ```
 #### Definitions
 - Image - an application we want to run